Brigitte Bardot Sings

-Brigitte Bardot Sings (titled only Brigitte Bardot in France and other countries) is the debut album of French singer and actress Brigitte Bardot.
+Brigitte Bardot Sings (titled only Brigitte Bardot in France and other countries) is the debut studio album by French singer and actress Brigitte Bardot.
 Released in 1963, under Philips (catalog number PCC 604), the album features a collection of French-language songs and was presented in a double-fold package including extra pages with photographs and lyrics.

 The album is musically directed by Claude Bolling and showcases a variety of musical styles.
-It includes the song "L'Appareil À Sous", which was written by Serge Gainsbourg.
+It includes the song "L'Appareil à sous", which was written by Serge Gainsbourg.

 Background and content

 Brigitte Bardot began recording music in the early 1960s while maintaining an active film career.
 Her early musical projects included collaborations with French songwriters such as Serge Gainsbourg, Jean-Max Rivière, and Gérard Bourgeois.
 Although she did not have formal vocal training, Bardot participated in a variety of recordings during this period.

 The album includes a selection of tracks that reflect Bardot's public persona and the theatrical flair associated with French popular music of the time.
-Several songs, such as "El Cuchipe", "C'est Rigolo", and "Noir Et Blanc", highlight a lively, high-powered performance style.
+Several songs, such as "El cuchipe", "C'est rigolo", and "Noir et Blanc", highlight a lively, high-powered performance style.
 While most of the tracks are in French, the album also includes a song sung in heavily accented English ("Everybody Loves My Baby").

 Singles

-The single "La Madrague" / "C'est Rigolo" peaked at #13 on Salut les copains France magazine chart.
-The single "La Madrague" / "L'appareil à sous" entered the Belgian Ultratop 50 Singles Chart (Wallonia) on May 1, 1963, debuting at position 44, and remained on the chart for 20 weeks, with its final appearance on September 1, 1963, still holding at 44.
+The single "La Madrague" / "C'est rigolo" peaked at number 13 on Salut les copains France magazine chart.
+The single "La Madrague" / "L'Appareil à sous" entered the Belgian Ultratop 50 Singles Chart (Wallonia) on May 1, 1963, debuting at position 44, and remained on the chart for 20 weeks, with its final appearance on September 1, 1963, still holding at 44.
 Its peak position was No. 17, where it stayed for one week.